JennEYoon/deep-learning/readme.md

 Created: May 22, 2020
 Author: Jennifer E. Yoon

-git history cleanup, remove deleted folders/large files from git history on 6/25/2022
+Git history cleanup, remove deleted folders/large files from git history on 6/25/2022
- * successfully reduced repo size from 1.3 GB to under 500 mb.
+ * Successfully reduced repo size from 1.3 GB to under 500 MB.
- * removed empty commits related to deleted files.
-Commit number for repo declined.
+ * Removed empty commits related to deleted folders and deleted large files.
+Commit history number for repo declined, as expected.
- * unexpectedly increased total number of commits on github graph by 900 in 2020 and 600 in 2021.
+ * Unexpectedly increased total number of commits on github commit history graph by 900 in 2020 and 600 in 2021.
+No fix.
+Seems to be Github error.
  * Hard reset on Github, delete existing repo, then create fresh repo with same name, push from local to Github.
-Fixed weird problem with too many extra github commits on graph, but lost a few stars and forks from other users.
+Fixed weird problem with too many extra commits on GITHUB commit history graph, but lost a few stars and forks from other users who had been following this repo.
+ * Decided to make the trade off.

 ---

 ### I. NVIDIA deep learning book